 Specifically, Facebook uses this message to inform you that you’ve changed the email address associated with your account.
-If you’ve recently changed your email address, then you have nothing to worry about and can safely delete the notification or email.
-However, if you don’t recognize the change, a hacker may be attempting to breach your account, and you should take immediate action.
+If you’ve recently changed your email address, you have nothing to worry about and can safely delete the notification or email.
+However, if you don’t recognize the change, a hacker may attempt to breach your account, and you should take immediate action.

 What Should You Do About a Facebook Primary Email Changed Message?

-If you receive a Facebook primary email changed notification, you should immediately secure your account.
+You should immediately secure your account if you receive a Facebook primary email change notification.
 If you can still access your account, change your password, and correct your email address.
 When creating a new password, we highly recommend using a strong and unique password from a password generator.

 If you can no longer access your account, use the ‘secure your account’ link in the email Facebook sent to you.
-This link will take you to a portal that will help you to secure your account.
+This link will take you to a portal to help you secure your account.
 Click on ‘secure your account’ to start the process.
-Please note: Facebook may lock your account temporarily as part of the recovery process to protect you from the hacker.
+Please note: Facebook may temporarily lock your account as part of the recovery process to protect it from hackers.

-To secure your account, you have to provide Facebook with proof of your identity.
-This is done to ensure that the owner is the one recovering the account and not the hacker.
+To secure your account, you must provide Facebook with proof of your identity.
+This ensures that the owner is recovering the account, not the hacker.
 You can prove your identity by receiving a code to your primary phone number or by identifying the names of several of your Facebook friends.

 Once you’ve confirmed your identity, Facebook should ask you to check through your contact information.
 You should remove any information that the hacker may have added to prevent them from gaining access in the future.
 It’s also a good idea for you to check your recent activity.
 While the hacker had access to your account, they may have posted compromising or embarrassing information to your profile.